FACG4/Week5-CoinMarket/README.md

 An app that uses API to make it easier to any user who wants to search about any currencies that they wants and find it's price according to BTC, ETC, ETH, XMR and USDT.

 ##HOW?
-.As we are three in the team we did not split the work, we worked the project all together, .first of all we analyize and understand the project.
+.As we are four in the team we did not split the work, we worked the project all together, .first of all we analyize and understand the project.
 .Then we made the staructure of the files inside the project(public and src) .Then we statr working